adamwan-nexplore/guidebook-nxp-hk/how-we-develop/smoke-tests.md

 ## What is it?

-- A QUICK, SIMPLE and most critical test cases to verify the system is working properly
+A QUICK, SIMPLE and most critical test cases to verify the system is working properly

 ## [Playwright](https://playwright.dev "https://playwright.dev")

-- a test framework that can simulate how we interact with browsers automatically
+A test framework that can simulate how we interact with browsers automatically

 ## Playwright - what it offers